How to Choose a University UK 2027: What Actually Matters

 How to read league tables properly

-The most valuable thing you can do with any league table is filter it by your subject — not look at the overall position.
-Every major UK league table publishes rankings for 70+ individual subjects.
+The most valuable thing you can do with any league table is filter it by your subject.
+Every major UK league table publishes rankings for 70 or more individual subjects.
 A university's overall position tells you almost nothing useful about where it sits for your specific course.

 |---|---|---|